Basic Seafood HACCP Course

 Training in Hazard Analysis Critical Control Point (HACCP) is mandated for the seafood processors by the U.S. Food and Drug Administration (FDA).
 Basic HACCP courses teach the principles of HACCP and empower processors to develop HACCP plans specific for each seafood product they handle or produce.

 This course can be taken by choosing one of two options —

-A 16 hour course to be taken over 2-1/2- to 3-day in-person, taught by a Seafood HACCP Alliance instructor.
+A 16-hour, in-person course to be taken over 2-1/2 to 3-days, taught by a Seafood HACCP Alliance instructor.
 These courses are scheduled at the instructor’s convenience throughout the year.
 There is no set schedule for upcoming courses.

 If you cannot locate a course in your area, please check back weekly for an updated schedule.

-A TWO part course that includes live and on-demand training taught by a Seafood HACCP Alliance instructor.
+A two-part course that includes on-demand (Segment One) and virtual, live or in-person (Segment Two) training taught by a Seafood HACCP Alliance instructor.